 First things first, start with cleaning.
 Old wood floors can be in a really bad condition, you can find them cracking, stained, having swirls of paint, being extra dirty and with a worn and dirty finish, you name it!
 Have no fear!
-Start with vacuuming up thoroughly, but if this is not enough, you will need a mop and a specially designed for a hardwood cleaning product.
-The basic idea is removing all the dust and grime before sanding.
+Start with vacuuming up thoroughly, but if this is not enough, you will need a mop and a specially designed hardwood cleaning product.
+The basic idea is to remove all the dust and grime before sanding.

 The way to go with old, aged or beaten up flooring is a drum sander that will reveal the full potential of the wooden boards and their natural beauty.
 This type of sander will get right to the bare wood, remove any old stains, finishes and else.
 You may need to use an edge sander additionally for the edges of the floor.